-MAC Cosmetics Is About To Drop A Huge Black Friday Sale
+MAC Cosmetics Has Major Cyber Weekend Deals

 Advertisement

 If you're braving the Black Friday crowds from November 28 to December 2, you'll be rewarded with a full-size Fix+ Matte Plus setting spray, a Mini Fix+ Scent, or a 70 Lash after spending $75 or more in store.
-If you'd rather lounge on your couch and binge Disney+ as you shop, there are online freebies, too.
-From November 28 to December 2, if you spend more than $45 on maccosmetics.com, you'll be able to choose one of the four following gifts: Dazzle Highlighter in Dazzlegold or Dazzlepink, Mini MAC Fix+ Scent in Watermelon, Mini MAC Pigment in Rose, or a 70 Lash.

 But the deals don't stop there.
-On Cyber Monday, you can get two full-size Powder Kiss lipsticks in the shades Devoted to Chili and Burning Love — which originally retail for $19 each — along with a Prep + Prime Lip and a limited edition drawstring pouch all for $34.
+On Cyber Monday, you can get two full-size Powder Kiss lipsticks in the shades Mull It Over and Burning Love — which originally retail for $19 each — along with a Prep + Prime Lip and a limited edition drawstring pouch all for $34.
 MAC also curated a variety of holiday makeup kits, ranging from $19.50 to $29.50, that will be available on November 30 at all locations and online.

 If you're a MAC Lover member, then you also be eligible for a bonus discount of 25% off your purchases in-store and site-wide, excluding VIVA GLAM products.
+Knowing MAC, these items aren't likely to stick around long.
+Don't know where to start?
+Ahead, we pulled together a few of our favorite bestsellers that will be discounted.

-There are still a few days left before these deals go down, so you can start strategizing now.
-If we know MAC, these items aren't likely to stick around long.
-If you don't know where to start, we pulled together a few of our favorite bestsellers that will be discounted, below.
+A previous version of this story stated that MAC Cosmetics will be giving away products with online purchases.
+This is no longer the case, and the story has been updated to reflect the change.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 All product details reflect the price and availability at the time of publication.
 If you buy something we link to on our site, Refinery29 may earn commission.